ADVERTISEMENT

 Two-Color Knitting of Norway

 The earliest knitting discovered in Norway is a fragment found in Bergen during excavation for a building.
 Probably buried sometime between 1476 and 1525, it is of wool yarn in stockinette stitch and seems to have been fulled.
-Because traders and travelers have always visited Bergen, the fragment may have originated in any of several countries in Europe where knitting was known, including Spain, France, and Gremany.
+Because traders and travelers have always visited Bergen, the fragment may have originated in any of several countries in Europe where knitting was known, including Spain, France, and Germany.

-Account books do not mention knitting in Norway until 1566, when an inventory made in Bergen County refers to a pair of worn knitted stockings, possibly made on the Faeroe Islands.
+Account books do not mention knitting in Norway until 1566, when an inventory made in Bergen County refers to a pair of worn knitted stockings, possibly made on the Faroe Islands.
 They were confiscated from a man in jail in Bergen.

 No subscription?
 You're missing out.